prastut/blog/source/_posts/dataviz.md

 * **Intermediate 2** : Actively seek intermediate sport info and share/seek opinions of other sport fans.
 * **Advanced** : Actively seek all the info and participate in deep opinionated sport discussions.

-Out of the above categories, we decided that we would not be able to help the Basic 1 category because they simple do not care about sports.
+Out of the above categories, we decided that we would not be able to help the Basic 1 category because they simply do not care enough about sports.
 Also we would not be able to help the Advanced category because they already know it all and will continue to do so even without any help.

 So we decided that our target users would be the three categories of Basic 2, Intermediate 1, and Intermediate 2.